sherlock-audit/2023-04-blueberry-judging/README.md

 Calculate rewards like [WConvexPools](https://github.com/sherlock-audit/2023-04-blueberry/blob/main/blueberry-core/contracts/wrapper/WConvexPools.sol#L110-L121) to reduce precision loss as much as possible.

+## Discussion

+**bwafflef**

+@sherlock-admin @Gornutz
+I think the logic of `pendingRewards` function in `WIchiFarm.sol` contract is accurate and there is no loss of rewards.
+For this, we need to have a look at `accShare` logic of `IchiFarm` contract. `accShare` is the variable represents `rewards per input amount(lp)`.
+Reward token of `IchiFarm` contract is `ICHI(v1)` token which it's decimal is 9, so both of `stIchi` and `enIchi` has 9 decimals (the same as `ICHI(v1)` token's decimal).
+This `ICHI(v1)` token is converted to `ICHI(v2)` token  which has 18 decimals, and distributed to users in `burn` function (https://github.com/sherlock-audit/2023-04-blueberry/blob/main/blueberry-core/contracts/wrapper/WIchiFarm.sol#L177-L180)

+For this case ( `860000000 * 1e9 / 1e18 = 0.86 which is truncated to 0` ), reward is calculated as 0 not only on our side but also `IchiFarm` contract side and there is no loss of rewards.
+Let me know if you still have some questions.

+**IAm0x52**

+Your comment would be true if a single user made up the entire pool.
+However the pool is an aggregate of many users that all earn rewards as a whole (all LP deposited to the same address).
+It would be true that each user may not accumulate more than the minimum individually but as a collective they would exceed it and therefore should be due their fair share.

+**bwafflef**

+> Your comment would be true if a single user made up the entire pool.
+However the pool is an aggregate of many users that all earn rewards as a whole (all LP deposited to the same address).
+It would be true that each user may not accumulate more than the minimum individually but as a collective they would exceed it and therefore should be due their fair share.

+It seems like your suggestion might be correct, but it will never happen that `as a collective they would exceed it and therefore should be due fair share`.
+Is there any case this happens?
+The `example` in the above is not the case for this.

+**IAm0x52**

+If there are two users and they deposit 500000000 LP each.
+Each user will be due:

+`500000000 * 1e9 / 1e18 = 0.5 => 0`

+Together there will be 1000000000 LP so as a whole they will earn from the ICHI farm:

+`1000000000 * 1e9 / 1e18 = 1`

+If each user were to deposit independently, neither would receive a reward form the farm (both truncate to 0) but when put in together they earn 1 which isn't truncated.
+Therefore in that case both users should be due their fair share

+**bwafflef**

+@IAm0x52  i get your point, but reward loss in this case is 0.5 wei, which is quite small.
+I'm not sure about the solution to handle this kind of minor amount smaller than 1 wei.
+Do you have any suggestion?

+**bwafflef**

+Also the important point we need to consider here is that reward calc logic in `pendingRewards` function is the same in `IchiFarm` contract following masterChef contract logic.
+This means there is a loss of 0.5 wei ICHI(reward) when we claim ICHI reward from `IchiFarm` contract.

 # Issue H-4: Pending CRV rewards are not accounted for and can cause unfair liquidations

 Source: https://github.com/sherlock-audit/2023-04-blueberry-judging/issues/136